-Unified provisioning subsystem supports Wi-Fi (SoftAP+HTTP server) and BLE (GATT based) transport schemes.
-Following points need to be considered while selecting the best possible transport for provisioning.
+The unified provisioning subsystem supports Wi-Fi (SoftAP+HTTP server) and Bluetooth LE (GATT based) transport schemes.
+The following points need to be considered while selecting the best possible transport for provisioning:

-BLE based provisioning implementation makes the user-experience better from the phone apps as on Android and iOS both, the phone app can discover and connect to the device without requiring user to go out of the phone app
+The Bluetooth LE-based provisioning implementation makes the user experience better from the phone apps as on Android and iOS both, the phone app can discover and connect to the device without requiring the user to go out of the phone app.

-SoftAP transport does not require much additional memory for the Wi-Fi use-cases
+The SoftAP transport does not require much additional memory for the Wi-Fi use cases.

 Deciding on Security

-There are two levels of security schemes.
-The developer may select one or combination depending on requirements.
+There are two levels of security schemes, of which the developer may select one or a combination, depending on requirements.

-Transport Security: SoftAP provisioning may choose WPA2 protected security with unique per-device passphrase.
-Per-device unique passphrase can also act as a proof-of-possession.
-For BLE, “just-works” security can be used as a transport level security after understanding the level of security it provides.
+For SoftAP provisioning, developers may choose WPA2-protected security with unique per-device passphrase.
+Unique per-device passphrase can also act as a proof-of-possession.
+For Bluetooth LE, the “just-works” security can be used as a transport-level security after assessing its provided level of security.

-Application Security: The unified provisioning subsystem provides application level security (security1) that provides data protection and authentication (through proof-of-possession) if the application does not use the transport level security or if the transport level security is not sufficient for the use-case.
+The unified provisioning subsystem provides the application-level security (Security 1 Scheme) that provides data protection and authentication through PoP, if the application does not use the transport-level security, or if the transport-level security is not sufficient for the use case.

-The advertisement and device discovery is left to the application and depending on the protocol chosen, the phone apps and device firmware application can choose appropriate method to advertise and discovery.
+The advertisement and device discovery is left to the application and depending on the protocol chosen, the phone apps and device-firmware application can choose appropriate method for advertisement and discovery.

 For the SoftAP+HTTP transport, typically the SSID (network name) of the AP hosted by the device can be used for discovery.

-For the BLE transport device name or primary service included in the advertisement or combination of both can be used for discovery.
+For the Bluetooth LE transport, device name or primary service included in the advertisement or a combination of both can be used for discovery.

-The below diagram shows architecture of unified provisioning.
+The below diagram shows the architecture of unified provisioning:

-It relies on the base layer called Protocol Communication (Protocol Communication) which provides a framework for security schemes and transport mechanisms.
-Wi-Fi Provisioning layer uses Protocomm to provide simple callbacks to the application for setting the configuration and getting the Wi-Fi status.
+It relies on the base layer called Protocol Communication (protocomm) which provides a framework for security schemes and transport mechanisms.
+The Wi-Fi Provisioning layer uses protocomm to provide simple callbacks to the application for setting the configuration and getting the Wi-Fi status.
 The application has control over implementation of these callbacks.
-In addition application can directly use protocomm to register custom handlers.
+In addition, the application can directly use protocomm to register custom handlers.

-Application creates a protocomm instance which is mapped to a specific transport and specific security scheme.
-Each transport in the protocomm has a concept of an “end-point” which corresponds to logical channel for communication for specific type of information.
-For example security handshake happens on a different endpoint than the Wi-Fi configuration endpoint.
+The application creates a protocomm instance which is mapped to a specific transport and specific security scheme.
+Each transport in the protocomm has a concept of an “end-point” which corresponds to the logical channel for communication for specific type of information.
+For example, security handshake happens on a different endpoint from the Wi-Fi configuration endpoint.
 Each end-point is identified using a string and depending on the transport internal representation of the end-point changes.
-In case of SoftAP+HTTP transport the end-point corresponds to URI whereas in case of BLE the end-point corresponds to GATT characteristic with specific UUID.
+In case of the SoftAP+HTTP transport, the end-point corresponds to URI, whereas in case of Bluetooth LE, the end-point corresponds to the GATT characteristic with specific UUID.
 Developers can create custom end-points and implement handler for the data that is received or sent over the same end-point.

-At present, unified provisioning supports the following security schemes:
+At present, the unified provisioning supports the following security schemes:

 The respective security schemes need to be enabled through the project configuration menu.
-Please refer to the Enabling protocom security version section in Protocol Communication (Protocol Communication) for more details.
+Please refer to Enabling Protocomm Security Version for more details.

-Security1 scheme details are shown in the below sequence diagram -
+The Security 1 scheme details are shown in the below sequence diagram:

-Security2 scheme is based on the Secure Remote Password (SRP6a) protocol - RFC 5054.
+The Security 2 scheme is based on the Secure Remote Password (SRP6a) protocol, see RFC 5054.